Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Penn State Stats and Trends

-- Penn State has four wins against the spread in seven games this year.

-- Penn State's games this season have hit the over two times in seven opportunities (28.6%).
+- Penn State's games this year have gone over the total in two out of seven opportunities (28.6%).

 - Penn State is 3-2 against the spread and 4-1 overall when the team records more than 18.6 points.

-- Penn State is 3-1 against the spread and 4-0 overall when the team totals over 350.4 yards.
+- In games that Penn State amasses over 350.4 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Nittany Lions have turned the ball over seven times, four fewer times than the Buckeyes have forced turnovers (11).